Skip to content

 TypeScript interoperability

-Using TypeScript code in Agency
+Using TS in Agency

-Because Agency simply compiles to TypeScript code, interoperability is really easy: just import stuff from TypeScript and use it.
+Interoperability is really easy: just import stuff from TypeScript and use it.
 You can import any function from a TypeScript file and use it, and most library imports will work as well.

 greet.js: